Lightning Web Components (LWC) for Beginners: Build Your First Component in 30 Minutes

 In 2026, an LWC can be the surface where users interact with your agents.
 Two patterns:

-- Embed the agent chat — drop the standard
+- Embed the agent chat: drop the standard

-lightning-conversation-toolkitcomponent to surface an Agentforce conversation in your LWC. - Call agent Actions imperatively — your LWC dispatches a request to a server-side Apex method that calls an agent Action via the Atlas Reasoning Engine.
+lightning-conversation-toolkitcomponent to surface an Agentforce conversation in your LWC. - Call agent Actions imperatively: your LWC dispatches a request to a server-side Apex method that calls an agent Action via the Atlas Reasoning Engine.

 For most cases, the embed pattern is right.
 The imperative pattern is for power users who need agent capabilities inside a custom UI flow.
+If you are building a customer-facing feature where the agent is the experience, embed.
+If you are building an internal tool where the agent is one helper among many, imperative.

 Common beginner mistakes